PIH/ces-data-migration/README.md

 - `data/output/encounters-*.csv` contains the consult encounters, one line per patient.
 - `data/output/obs-*.csv` contains all the observations for each of those consults.

+Data in Access that has no counterpart in OpenMRS is appended to the consult note (which is coded as "Presenting history").

 These output CSVs should then be imported by OpenMRS Initializer module.

+- `BASE_OUTPUT_PATH = "data/output/"`

 ### prepare_patients.R
 Converts patient data from Access format to OpenMRS-Iniz